bagofrogs/mc-automated-properties-additions/README.md

 ## And how does it do that exactly?
 The tool is split into two parts
 1. A library of json files with clean info on vanilla & modded blocks.
 Each json file represents one mod (or vanilla interpretation)
-2. A python script that translates those json files into `items.properties`, `blocks.properties`, and `entity.properties` for the [Photon shaderpack](https://modrinth.com/shader/photon-shader) (and maybe others? didn't really check)
+2. A python script that translates those json files into `items.properties`, `blocks.properties`, and `entity.properties` for the [Photon shaderpack](https://modrinth.com/shader/photon-shader) (currently looking into adding support for other shaders)

 Together these two things allow for MUCH faster integration of modded blocks into your shaderpack configuration files ;)